Confidential. Enter your access password to continue.

 AML/KYC processes, LP subscription documents, or the LPA take longer than expected.
 Every month without capital deployed is a month without spread revenue — and a month where JF’s pipeline cools.

-Following last week's meeting me & Jared had a conversation around percentage splits.
-We recognize the importance of reputational risk and we would like to propose a different compensation model:
+Following last week's meeting, me and Jared had a conversation around percentage splits.

 Tiffanie